Skip to main content

 Is phentermine right for you?

-You should only take phentermine or weight loss if you are obese—with a body mass index (BMI) of over 30—or a BMI of over 27 if have another serious medical condition caused by obesity, like diabetes or hypertension.
+You should only take phentermine for weight loss if you are obese—with a body mass index (BMI) of over 30—or have a BMI of over 27 while having another serious medical condition caused by a chronic weight management issue like diabetes or hypertension.

 The real danger of phentermine lies—not in the drug itself, but in how it may be mishandled.
 There are what Dr. Nadolsky refers to as “phentermine factories” that are not associated with a hospital or other bona fide medical programs.
 They sell phentermine directly to clients looking for fast, easy weight loss without screening for risk factors—a practice that is illegal and risky.